scholarslab/womensbios/README.md

 ### Making the STATIC image
 - Uncomment the COPY command in the Dockerfile.
 Comment out after the docker build command.
   - `COPY static-content /usr/share/nginx/html`
-- To create the STATIC image, run the docker build command.
+- To create the STATIC image, run the docker build command, and bump the tag number (in the line below as #.#)
-  - `docker build -t registry.gitlab.com/scholars-lab/womensbios/wb-static:1.1 .`
+  - `docker build -t registry.gitlab.com/scholars-lab/womensbios/wb-static:#.# .`

 ### Push to remote repository
-- Push image to central repository
+- Push image to central repository, using the correct tag version number
-  - `docker push registry.gitlab.com/womensbios/wb-static:1.1`
+  - `docker push registry.gitlab.com/scholars-lab/womensbios/wb-static:#.#`

 ## Create the SOLR image
 This uses a Dockerized solr to get solr up to date and keep the search